slaclab/surf/protocols/jtag/README.md

 If the port xvcSrv binds to was changed (with -p) then the port passed to `open_hw_target` must be changed accordingly.

+*Note*: When using an ssh tunnel (or another kind of WAN connection) then it seems to be better to run a `hw_server` close to the target, i.e., the machine where `xvcSrv` runs.
+This gives better response than connecting from far away to the XVC server directly.
+E.g.,:

+    bash$  ssh -L3121:localhost:3121 gateway_host hw_server

+and in Vivado you proceed as usual, i.e., connect to the default server (which is now visible at tcp port 3121) and open a xvc target:

+    %open_hw_server -url     localhost:3121
+    %open_hw_target -xvc_url <xvcSrvHost>:2542

 #### Limitation of ILA Design Flow in Vivado 2016.04